"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 This fund was established in 2019 in memory of Friends alumna and parent Sandra Jelin Plouffe '93 by her family and friends.
 This fund will provide financial aid to students with a preference for recipients who join the School in Grade 7 and who come to Friends Seminary through a program such as Prep for Prep that identifies promising students who would benefit from an independent school.

-Sheri Powers '79 Scholarship Fund for African-American Students of Promise
+Sheri Powers ’79 Scholarship Fund for African-American Students at Friends Seminary

 Sidney D. Weisner Scholarship Fund